Local Somalis Doubt Fed's Terror Support Case Against Four San Diegans

-Despite scores of FBI intercepts, many local Somalis think the government's case four area San Diegans is fabricated and believe their community remains caught in the crosshairs of 9/11.
+Despite scores of FBI intercepts, many local Somalis think the government's case against four area San Diegans is fabricated and believe their community remains caught in the crosshairs of 9/11.

 "There's no Somali that I know today who supports al-Shabab," said Mohamed Mohamed, a local Somali college student.